Henry Inman (painter): Early life

 He was born at Utica, New York, to English immigrant parents who were among the first settlers of Utica.
 His family moved to New York City in 1812.

 Beginning in 1814 and continuing for the next seven years, he was an apprentice pupil of John Wesley Jarvis in New York City, along with John Quidor.

 Career

-He was the first vice president of the National Academy of Design.
+He was the first vice president of the National Academy of Design, where he a great number of his paintings were exhibited.
 He excelled in portrait painting, but was less careful in genre pictures.
 Among his landscapes are Rydal Falls, England, October Afternoon, and Ruins of Brambletye.
 His genre subjects include Rip Van Winkle, The News Boy, and Boyhood of Washington.
 His portraits include those of Henry Rutgers and Fitz-Greene Halleck in the New York Historical Society.
 He also painted portraits of Angelica Singleton Van Buren, Bishop White, Chief Justices Marshall and Nelson, Jacob Barker, William Wirt, Audubon, DeWitt Clinton, Richard Varick, Martin Van Buren, Francis L. Hawks, and William H. Seward.